Student Support Programs

 Integrated Student Support Programs

-At WA SBCTC, the Integrated Student Support Programs are located within the Student Services Department.
+At SBCTC, the Integrated Student Support Programs are located within the Student Services Department.
 They are integrated cross-departmentally with the Core Student Support Programs.

-Student Emergency Assistance Grant Program (SEAG) allows community and technical colleges to provide monetary assistance to students experiencing unforeseen emergencies or situations that affect the student’s ability to remain enrolled in their classes.
+The Student Emergency Assistance Grant Program (SEAG) allows community and technical colleges to provide monetary assistance to students experiencing unforeseen emergencies or situations that affect the student’s ability to remain enrolled in their classes.

-Supporting Students Experiencing Homelessness Program (SSEH) helps students experiencing homelessness and/or who were in foster care when they graduated high school.
+The Supporting Students Experiencing Homelessness Program (SSEH) helps students experiencing homelessness and/or who were in foster care when they graduated high school.

 The Opportunity Grant Program helps low-income students complete up to one year of college and a certificate in a high-wage, high-demand career.